stringparser/runtime/docs/readme.md

 ##### Getting started - [`module.exports`][t-module] - [Runtime API][t-runtime-api] - [Stack API][t-stack-api]

-The simplest way to start is to see some code, or better play with it.
+The simplest way to start is to see some code.
 I'll leave here some snippets.

-Feel free to [come and chat](https://gitter.im/stringparser/gulp-runtime).
+Feel free to [come and chat in gitter](https://gitter.im/stringparser/gulp-runtime).
 If I'm around and have time I wouldn't mind at all.

+## Snippets

 ##### stacking functions